YumekaMengjiaLYU/RBC/Data_Narrative_Template.md

 ### Preprocessing Pipelines

-Exemplar Testing, include paths to audits/exemplar datasets
+Path to exemplar dataset(s):

+Path to audits:

 Which pipelines did you run?

 Where did you run them?

-Did you use datalad?
+Did you use datalad/bootstrapping?

 ### Post Processing